Cryin'

 "Cryin'" is a song by American hard rock band Aerosmith.
-It was written by Steven Tyler, Joe Perry, and Taylor Rhodes, and was released by Geffen Records on June 20, 1993, as a single from their 11th studio album, Get a Grip (1993).
-The single reached number 12 on the US Billboard Hot 100, ending the year at number 60 overall.
-The song is one of their most successful hits in Europe, reaching number one in Norway, number three in Iceland, Portugal, and Sweden, and number 17 on the UK Singles Chart.
-The song went Gold in the United States for selling over 500,000 copies.
+The power ballad was written by Steven Tyler, Joe Perry, and Taylor Rhodes, and released by Geffen Records on June 29, 1993, as the third single (second in the United States) from their 11th studio album, Get a Grip (1993).

-The song's music video features Alicia Silverstone, Stephen Dorff and Josh Holloway.
+"Cryin'" reached number 12 on the US Billboard Hot 100 and number 11 on the Cash Box Top 100.
+It is one of their most successful hits in Europe, reaching number one in Norway, number three in Iceland, Portugal, and Sweden, and number 17 on the UK Singles Chart.
+The song went gold in the US for selling over 500,000 copies.
+Its music video, directed by Marty Callner, features Alicia Silverstone, Stephen Dorff and Josh Holloway.

 Background

 Tyler described the song saying "It was country – we just Aerosmith’d it.”

 Critical reception

 Alan Jones from Music Week gave the song three out of five, describing it as "a high-octane performance" and named it the best song from the Get A Grip album.
 He also declared it as "anthemic and compelling.
 Expect a brief but glittering chart life."
-Another editor, Andy Martin, also gave it three out of five, adding that "it is hard to see the single having any more than a brief but glittering run."
+Another Music Week editor, Andy Martin, also gave it three out of five, adding that "it is hard to see the single having any more than a brief but glittering run."